-Today we decided to showcase 20 recipes that use canned pie fillings but are not pies.
+Today we decided to showcase 20 recipes using canned pie filling that are not pies.
 That's right, no crusts or pie tins here.
 So if you've ever looked at those extra cans around, here are 20 pie filling recipes that'll convince you to think outside the box and cut a few corners more often.

 1. Best Pumpkin Pie Dip